Billionaire Profile

 Early Life

 L. John Doerr was born on June 29, 1951, in St. Louis, Missouri.
-He graduated from Chaminade College Preparatory School in St. Louis.
-Doerr pursued higher education at Rice University, earning a B.S. and an M.E.E. degree in electrical engineering.
-He furthered his education by obtaining an MBA from Harvard Business School in 1976.
+He attended Chaminade College Preparatory School in St. Louis.
+Doerr earned a Bachelor's and Master's degree in Electrical Engineering from Rice University and an MBA from Harvard Business School in 1976.

 Rise to Success